 However, researching the keywords has changed significantly during the last couple of years.

-A few years ago, you could use Google Keyword Planner (or whatever tool name that is called) to find a few keywords and write a few articles.
+A few years ago, you could use Google Keyword Planner (or whatever tool name) to find a few keywords and write a few articles.

 However, content marketing is also inclined toward user personalization.

 For example, Google is more tending to rank articles that are written to a particular user.
-Even you see your article is ranking at the #1 spot in Google SERP.
-It doesn’t mean that the average Joe in Colorado and average Sharma in Delhi will see it at the #1 spot.
+Even your article ranks at the #1 spot in Google SERP.
+It doesn’t mean that the average Joe in Colorado and the average Sharma in Delhi will see it at the #1 spot.

 That is where Semrush Keyword research capabilities come into play.